ThisIsSidam/random_datetime/README.md

 - `random()`: Generates and returns a random `DateTime` object based on the options passed to the constructor.

----

 ## Contributing

 We welcome contributions!
 If you find a bug or want to add a feature, please create an issue or submit a pull request.
 When submitting a pull request, ensure your changes include appropriate tests.

----

 ## License

-This package is licensed under the MIT License.
+This package is licensed under the GNU GPL3 License.
 See the [LICENSE](LICENSE) file for details.

----
+.
+.
+.

 Thank you for using the `random_datetime` package!
 I hope it helps.